 · Group (specific) – a group which has a specific identity; for example, the founder members of the Women's Social and Political Union – a significant number of whom could be identified.

 · Group (representative) - a generalised, abstract, group (rather than an identifiable group of individuals).
-An example of a ‘representative group’ in this sense would be the suffragette movement.
+An example of a ‘representative group’ in this sense would be the movement for women's suffrage.

 Moving down the storying sequence, having chosen the character(s) whose story we will tell, the next stage is to identify their goals and the reasons behind them.
 A character's goal(s) will always be related to the problem in a narrative as this is what creates tension, which in turn holds the audience’s interest.
 The primary problem in the story of the suffragettes is that women didn’t have the vote, and the goal for the main character(s) is, therefore, related to this.